 Hard to believe?
-According to the Ontario Ministry of Consumer and Business Services, online identity theft-stealing or hijacking someone’s personal information to commit fraud-has become an increasingly popular crime in Canada as a result of the very technology we love: the Internet.
+According to the Ontario Ministry of Consumer and Business Services, online identity theft—stealing or hijacking someone’s personal information to commit fraud—has become an increasingly common crime in Canada as a result of the very technology we love: the internet.

-The Internet makes it easy for us to apply for credit cards, make online purchases, and do research for school projects.
-At the same time, the Internet gives thieves access to our personal information and a cloak of invisibility: they don’t have to be there in person to make a fraudulent purchase or to apply for credit in your name.
-Also, Internet criminals can be far more anonymous because if they use computers at the library or their local airport, they’re virtually untraceable.
+The internet makes it easy for us to apply for credit cards, make online purchases, and do research for school projects.
+At the same time, the internet gives thieves access to our personal information and a cloak of invisibility: they don’t have to be there in person to make a fraudulent purchase, or to apply for credit in your name.
+Also, online criminals can be far more anonymous, because if they use computers at the library or their local airport, they’re virtually untraceable.

 - Don’t use the same password for different sites, and don’t store your passwords on your computer.

 - Never give away any personal information about yourself in chatrooms.
 Don’t include your telephone number or home address as part of your signature on emails.

 - Use only one credit card to shop online and keep the credit limit low.
 Shop at familiar, reputable websites.

 - Scan all incoming email attachments you plan to open with anti-virus software.
 Do this even if you recognize and trust the sender; it’s always better to err on the side of safety.
 If you’re unsure about an attachment, delete it.
 Especially if it’s from a source you don’t recognize.